aviramha/ormsgpack/README.md

 ##### `OPT_NAIVE_UTC`

-Serialize `datetime.datetime` objects without a `tzinfo` and `numpy.datetime64` objects as UTC.
-This has no effect on `datetime.datetime` objects that have `tzinfo` set.
+Serialize naive `datetime.datetime` objects and `numpy.datetime64`
+objects as UTC.
+This has no effect on aware `datetime.datetime` objects.

 ```python
 >>> import ormsgpack, datetime